omotuno/covid_exploration_in_sql/README.md

 # COVID-19 Data Exploration

 This project performs analysis on COVID-19 data to uncover insights and trends.
-Data is imported from CSVs into a MySQL database and explored through SQL queries.
+Data is imported from CSVs into a MySQL database and explored using DataGrips and MySQL through SQL queries.

 #### Data
 The data contains two tables: